keen/keen-tracking.js/README.md

 # keen-tracking.js [![Build Status](https://travis-ci.org/keen/keen-tracking.js.svg?branch=master)](https://travis-ci.org/keen/keen-tracking.js)

-**Important:** This project is not yet released.
-We're building this in public, in open collaboration with our customers and community members!
+This project contains the most advanced event tracking functionality available for [Keen IO](https://keen.io), and will soon be built directly into [keen-js](https://github.com/keen/keen-js), replacing and upgrading the current tracking capabilities of that library.

-Why are we splitting this functionality out of [keen-js](https://github.com/keen/keen-js)?
+Why did we split this library out of [keen-js](https://github.com/keen/keen-js)?
 Tracking and Analysis+Dataviz are two distinct workflows and it rarely makes sense for these tools to be duct-taped together.
-Monolithic codebases bring more heartache than nirvana.
+Monolithic codebases bring more heartache than Nirvana.

 **Upgrading from keen-js?** [Read this](#upgrading-from-keen-js).